Maleick/byvalver/assets/docs/BAD_BYTE_FRAMEWORK_DESIGN.md

 }

 /**
- * Check if instruction encoding contains bad characters
+ * Check if instruction encoding contains bad bytes
  * Replaces has_null_bytes()
  * @param insn: Capstone instruction
  * @return: 1 if has bad chars, 0 if clean